5G-MAG/Tech/pages/5g-multicast-broadcast-services/MBS_Handover_Multicast.md

 This documentation is currently **under development and subject to change**.
 It reflects outcomes elaborated by 5G-MAG members as part of **WI: Multicast Broadcast Services**
 We welcome and encourage contributions from the broader community.
 If you are interested in becoming a member of the 5G-MAG and actively participating in shaping this work, please contact the [Project Office](https://www.5g-mag.com/contact)

-# Handover for Multicast Services
+# Aspects on Handover for MBS Multicast Services

 ## Handover between 2 cells supporting Multicast
 Mobility procedures described in 3GPP TS 38.300 for multicast reception allow the UE to continue receiving multicast service(s) via PTM or PTP in a new cell after handover.